Lefteris-B/microwatt_design_challenge/Readme.md

 | `SoCRegion()` | `origin`, `size`, `cached` | Define memory region properties |
 | `bus.add_slave()` | `name`, `slave`, `region` | Connect peripheral to bus with memory mapping |

+#### How to Load Binaries

+The on-chip SRAM is connected to the Wishbone bus, allowing the Caravel management SoC to preload program data before the CPU starts running.
+To load a binary:
+1. the management core writes the program image into SRAM over Wishbone, ensuring the entry point is placed at address 0x000000.
+2. After loading is complete, asserting a CPU reset causes execution to begin directly from this base address.
+3. This enables a straightforward development flow where new firmware can be injected into SRAM without requiring external memory or re-synthesis of the design.
 We provide:

 - ✅ A modified LiteX Python [script](/microwatt_caravel_user_project/microwatt_chipfoundry_soc.py)